MicrosoftDocs/azure-docs/articles/sql-database/sql-database-monitor-tune-overview.md

   - [sys.resource_stats](sql-database-monitoring-with-dmvs.md#monitor-resource-use) returns CPU usage and storage data for an Azure SQL Database.
 The data is collected and aggregated within five-minute intervals.

 > [!IMPORTANT]
-> For a set a T-SQL queries using these DMVs to troubleshoot CPU utilization issues, see [Identify CPU issues](sql-database-monitoring-with-dmvs.md#identify-cpu-issues).
+> For a set a T-SQL queries using these DMVs to troubleshoot CPU utilization issues, see [Identify CPU performance issues](sql-database-monitoring-with-dmvs.md#identify-cpu-performance-issues).

 Once you identify the issue, you can either tune the problem queries or upgrade the compute size or service tier to increase the capacity of your Azure SQL database to absorb the CPU requirements.
 For information on scaling resources for single databases, see [Scale single database resources in Azure SQL Database](sql-database-single-database-scale.md) and for scaling resources for elastic pools, see [Scale elastic pool resources in Azure SQL Database](sql-database-elastic-pool-scale.md).
 For information on scaling a managed instance, see [Instance-level resource limits](sql-database-managed-instance-resource-limits.md#instance-level-resource-limits).